Subtraction with Base Ten Blocks

 Subtraction with Regrouping Base Ten Blocks

 - Begin by printing off the free printable.

 - Next, paste it onto a file folder

 - Finally, grab a deck of cards (remove all cards that do not have numbers or are greater than 9), base ten blocks, and dry erase marker.

-- Next, draw two more cards and make another two digit number.
-Discuss that for now, when we are subtracting the largest number will go on top, and then have them place the largest number in the top two spaces, and the lower number in the bottom two spaces.
+When we are subtracting, the largest number will go on top.
+Then have the children place the largest number in the top two spaces, and the lower number in the bottom two spaces.

-After we figure out the answer was 67, It became a game to see if we would get 67 with our base ten blocks.
+After my children figured out the answer was 67, it became a game to see if we would get 67 with our base ten blocks.